shaunbennett/developer-rig/README.md

 [![Build Status](https://travis-ci.org/twitchdev/developer-rig.svg?branch=master)](https://travis-ci.org/twitchdev/developer-rig) [![Coverage Status](https://coveralls.io/repos/github/twitchdev/developer-rig/badge.svg)](https://coveralls.io/github/twitchdev/developer-rig)

 ## Quickstart to Hello World with Developer Rig in Local Mode
 The Developer Rig can be used in two modes to test your Extension, Online Mode and Local Mode.
 Online Mode will let you test with production APIs and hosted assets on Twitch, but will first require completion of Extensions Developer onboarding [here](https://dev.twitch.tv/dashboard).
-The Rig also supports Local Mode to let you get started building quickly pre-onboarding using mock versions of the APIs.
+The Rig also supports Local Mode to let you get started building quickly pre-onboarding, using mock versions of the APIs.

 Take the following steps to get Hello World running in Local Mode in the Rig.